Laid Off? Here Are 8 of the Best Cleaning and House-Maintenance Franchises You Can Buy Now.

 Initial franchise fee: $12,500

-Why it might be a fit for you: The three most common praise of The Maids from its franchisees are its ideal flexibility, potential and support network.
+Three of the most common praises franchisees have for The Maids revolve around the flexibility, potential and support network it offers.
 Right now, The Maids website also lists 17 featured markets, so it's definitely worth checking to see if one of these markets might work well with your own location and values.

 Initial franchise fee: $14,900

-Why it might be a fit for you: A mixture of safety and potential, Molly Maid was founded in 1979 and has hundreds of franchises across the U.S. and Canada, but still has plenty of available markets left you can check out.
-Some of the biggest cities include Atlanta and Chicago, but you can see a partial list here.
+Originally founded in Canada but brought to the U.S. in 1984, Molly Maid has grown to 485 units in the United States but still has plenty of available markets left you can check out.
+Some of the biggest cities include Atlanta and Chicago.
+You can see a partial list here.